Jotunn/Woolen-Configs/README.md

 **If the above file path isn't exact to your distro, simply use the manage files menu option from within steam.
 The above example is the file path for most distros, as steam makes a folder link to the local data folder used by the distro within `/.steam/`**

-The final file setup should look like this:
+The final file structure should look like this:
 ```
 tf
 └── cfg